Democrats criticize Rep. Rashida Tlaib for her pro-Palestinian comments

 “But this is so hurtful to so many,” she added.
 “Please retract this cruel and hateful remark.”

-Sen. Bernie Sanders, I-Vt., noted that Tlaib is a “friend” before criticizing her remarks on Palestine in an interview on CNN on Sunday: “President Obama just said the other day, I think, quite correctly — and we all got to deal with it — this is an enormously complex issue.”
+Sen. Bernie Sanders, I-Vt., noted that Tlaib is a “friend” before criticizing her remarks about Palestinians in an interview on CNN on Sunday: “President Obama just said the other day, I think, quite correctly — and we all got to deal with it — this is an enormously complex issue.”

-Rep. Pramila Jayapal, D-Wash. — the chair of the Congressional Progressive Caucus who has warned Biden about his support for Israel and called for a ceasefire — on Sunday declined to side with Tlaib’s claim of the president supporting a “genocide” in an interview on MSNBC's “Inside with Jen Psaki.”
+Rep. Pramila Jayapal, D-Wash. — the chair of the Congressional Progressive Caucus, who has warned Biden about his support for Israel and called for a cease-fire — on Sunday declined to side with Tlaib’s claim that the president supports “genocide” in an interview on MSNBC’s “Inside With Jen Psaki.”

 “I am not willing to say that yet,” Jayapal said when asked if she agrees with Tlaib’s remark, “but I will just tell you that Rashida is not the first person to say this.”